twilson63/colonial/README.md

 Lastly, you want to send a pull request.

-On you github project page, click the pull request button and type in a message about your profile and account.
+On you GitHub project page, click the pull request button and type in a message about your profile and account.
 Then submit the request.

 You should get a notification from the project maintainer when you changes have been pushed to production.

-### Step 3 - Keep your repository in sink with the upstream version
+### Step 3 - Keep your repository in sync with the upstream version

 Once you have been notified that your changes have been pushed, simply go to your project directory and run the following: